Successive Spectral Sequences: Exact couple systems

 \begin{lemma}[Exact triangles] For any $p_1\leq p_2\leq p_3$ in $I$ there is an exact triangle

 \end{lemma}

-The lemma is analog to the octahedral axiom in triangulated categories, since it says that the center triangle in the following diagram is exact if all three outer triangles are.
+The lemma is analogous to the octahedral axiom in triangulated categories, since it says that the center triangle in the following diagram is exact if all three outer triangles are.

-\begin{proof} For the exactness at $E^{p_2}_{p_1}$ we chase the diagram
+\begin{proof} For the exactness at $E^{p_2}_{p_1}$, we chase the diagram